banks/banksco.de/content/p/2013-08-15-lmdb-the-leveldb-killer.md

 I'll say it again if Howard or anyone else who's played with LMDB would like to comment on any of these issues, I'm genuinely interested to hear.

-So is it a leveldb killer?
+So is LMDB a leveldb killer?
 I'd say it seems good, but more data required.